Dennis C. Flanagan, Ph.D.

 - Dr. Flanagan is the Leader of

-the Erosion Prediction CRIS project at the NSERL, and the Leader of the Water Erosion
+the Water Quality CRIS project at the NSERL, and the Leader of the Water Erosion

 Prediction Project (WEPP).
 He has been involved in WEPP model